Brock Lesnar Should Be In Jail According To UFC Fighter

 The thing that has to be remembered is that Mark Hunt (12-10-1) lost the fight to Brock Lesnar.
 Before that fight, he went 3-3-1 in UFC action in his last seven fights, so the amount of money he feels he could have made might be inflated.

-His first card since the Brock Lesnar UFC fight is thing weekend in Las Vegas at UFC 209.
+His first card since the Brock Lesnar UFC fight is this weekend in Las Vegas at UFC 209.
 Despite his lawsuit against Dana White and the UFC, he is still fighting for the company and will battle Alistair Overeem, who is coming off a loss at UFC 203 to Stipe Miocic.

 RELATED BROCK LESNAR REPORTS BY THE INQUISITR

-- Brock Lesnar Steroids Arreest Brought To Light By Jim Cornette
+- Brock Lesnar Steroids Arrest Brought To Light By Jim Cornette

 - Brock Lesnar Admits To Drug, Alcohol Abuse In WWE